Homepage - About - Our Story

 Tradition Meets Tomorrow

-For four centuries, Arita and it’s surroundings has been synonymous with porcelain excellence.
-Recognized as the birthplace of Japanese porcelain, this region has been at the forefront of the ceramic industry since 1616.
+For four centuries, Arita has been synonymous with porcelain excellence.
+Recognized as the birthplace of Japanese porcelain, the region has been at the forefront of the ceramic industry since 1616.

-Founded in 1865, Kouraku is not just a kiln but a living emblem of innovation and tradition.
+Founded in 1865, Kouraku kiln (Tokunaga toujiki kabushiki gaisha) is a family business run by the 5th generation Tokunaga.
+The factory currently employs 23 people.
 Every piece from Kouraku is hand crafted.
 The main production revolves around everyday tableware that combines beauty, culture and usefulness.

 At the peak of production during the golden era of Arita porcelain, Kouraku employed 250 craftsmen and women.